apache/activemq-artemis/docs/user-manual/en/diverts.md

 Diverts are defined as xml in the `activemq-configuration.xml` file.
 There can be zero or more diverts in the file.

-Please see ? for a full working example showing you how to configure and use diverts.
+Please see the examples for a full working example showing you how to configure and use diverts.

 Let's take a look at some divert examples: